jacopotagliabue/jacopotagliabue.github.io/index.md

 My recent research sits at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved in many NLP and IR events (COLING, ECONLP, ECNLP, EMNLP, ACL, SIRIP).
+I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved as PC and chair in many NLP / IR events (COLING, ECONLP, ECNLP, EMNLP, ACL, SIRIP).
 My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our EvalRS 2022 competition was at the heart of a Nature Machine Intelligence [editorial](https://www.nature.com/articles/s42256-023-00631-7), and our paper on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

 As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend more time with old friends: computational social sciences, [networks](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.tandfonline.com/doi/full/10.1080/23248823.2023.2175124).

 ## Old stuff

 In previous lives, I managed to get a Ph.D., simulate a pre-Columbian civilization, document biases in national elections and give an academic talk on videogames.
-For some reasons, few of my improbable "achievements" received [ample](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) [press](public/il_foglio_02_2023.pdf) [coverage](public/isport_gazzetta.pdf) in national outlets.
+Some of my improbable "achievements" received [ample](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) [press](public/il_foglio_02_2023.pdf) [coverage](public/isport_gazzetta.pdf) in national outlets.

-Some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led one of the first attempts of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/), and spearheaded the first analysis and [visualization](https://vimeo.com/74664341) effort on Milan's [bike-sharing service](public/PedalaMi.pdf) (no bikers or bureaucrats were harmed during the project).
+Some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led one of the first attempts of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/), and spearheaded the first [data science](https://vimeo.com/74664341) effort on Milan's [bike-sharing service](public/PedalaMi.pdf) (no bikers or bureaucrats were harmed during the project).

 ## About this page

 The content of _jacopotagliabue.it_ are released under the [BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/); my chibi has been designed by the incredibly talented [wisesnail](https://www.instagram.com/wisesnail/?hl=en).

-Last update: February 2023.
+Last update: April 2023.

 ## Appendix

-Quick links to selected projects, talks, papers, datasets: if there's a paper, talk, deck you know I have, but you can't find it (here or elsewhere), please do get in touch directly.
+Quick links to selected projects, talks, papers, datasets: if anything rings a bell, please get in touch!

 ### Selected open source projects

 * [RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a sponsored [open source package](https://github.com/jacopotagliabue/reclist), a [competition](https://reclist.io/cikm2022-cup/), and three papers ([WWW](https://dl.acm.org/doi/abs/10.1145/3487553.3524215), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00606-0), [CIKM](https://ceur-ws.org/Vol-3318/keynote3.pdf)).
 * "[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)" is an introduction to modern pipelines at the Reasonable Scale, first presented at the [Stanford MLSys Lectures](https://www.youtube.com/watch?v=Ndxpo4PeEms) in 2021.
-A simpler setup with the same principles can be found in the [Post-Modern Data Stack](https://github.com/jacopotagliabue/post-modern-stack) project.
+A simpler setup (with the same principles) is my [Post-Modern Data Stack](https://github.com/jacopotagliabue/post-modern-stack).

 ### Selected talks